clock-322/Email-Verification-with-ReactJs/README.md

 # Email verification with reactJs

 This is a project is about how to verify user's email ID.
 When a user enter it's email ID for signup in our web application a URL is been sent on it's email ID.
-If sent URL is stimulated by the user through it's email ID that means the email id that user provieded is verfied.
+If sent URL is stimulated by the user through it's email ID that means the email id that user provided is verfied.

 ## Getting started
 These instructions will get you a basic requirements to run this project.